uni-halle/etherpad-lite-docker/README.md

 3. Copy or rename `example.env` to `.env` and adjust the passwords.
 4. Start up everything with `docker-compose up`.

+Important: If you plan on not to loose your MySQL Databases/Tables while docker- compose down, store the MySQL/MariaDB data in a volume and prevent its deletion!
+Confer to the according MySQL/MariaDB image for more information.

 ## Environment variables

 This image supports the following environment variables: